Strategic Improvement Plan

 - clearly identifies the expected improvement in learning, teaching and leading aligned to specific strategies, initiatives, resources and professional learning

-- includes strategic directions and the improvement measures, including references to the school's agreed system-negotiated targets, against which your school's impact will be monitored and evaluated
+- includes strategic directions and the improvement measures against which your school's impact will be monitored and evaluated

 - clearly reflects the department’s strategic plan and Premier’s priorities

 - demonstrates your school’s commitment to excellence and equity as part of NSW public education

 - is clearly linked to the school budget, reflecting the resources that will be used to achieve the planned improvements